A Survey on Video Diffusion Models: Video Generation

 \subsubsection{Video Enhancement and Restoration}

 CaDM~\cite{CaDM} introduces a novel Neural-enhanced Video Streaming paradigm aimed at substantially diminishing streaming delivery bitrates, all the while maintaining a notably heightened restoration capability in contrast to prevailing methodologies.
-Primarily, the proposed CaDM~\cite{CaDM} approach improve the compression efficacy of the encoder through the concurrent reduction of frame resolution and color bit-depth in video streams.
+Primarily, the proposed CaDM~\cite{CaDM} approach improves the compression efficacy of the encoder through the concurrent reduction of frame resolution and color bit-depth in video streams.
 Furthermore, CaDM~\cite{CaDM} empowers the decoder with superior enhancement capabilities by imbuing the denoising diffusion restoration process with an awareness of the resolution-color conditions stipulated by the encoder.

-LDMVFI~\cite{LDMVFI} stands as the inaugural endeavor that employs a conditional latent diffusion model approach to address the video frame interpolation (VFI) task.
-In order to harness latent diffusion models for VFI, this work introduces a range of pioneering concepts.
-Notably, a video frame interpolation-specific autoencoding network is proposed, which integrates efficient self-attention modules and employs deformable kernel-based frame synthesis techniques to substantially enhance the performance.
+LDMVFI~\cite{LDMVFI} is the first to use a conditional latent diffusion model for video frame interpolation (VFI).
+This approach introduces several innovative concepts, including a VFI-specific autoencoding network with efficient self-attention modules and deformable kernel-based frame synthesis techniques to improve performance.

-VIDM~\cite{lookvidm} capitalizes on the pre-trained LDM~\cite{stablediffusion} to address the task of video inpainting.
-By furnishing a mask for first-person perspective videos, the method leverages the image completion prior of LDM to generate inpainted videos.
+VIDM~\cite{lookvidm} utilizes the pre-trained LDM~\cite{stablediffusion} for video inpainting.
+By providing a mask for first-person perspective videos, it leverages the image completion capabilities of LDM to generate inpainted videos.

+{AVID~\cite{avid} first achieves fixed-length video in-painting by designing a motion module and structure guidance.
+Then, through the designed Temporal MultiDiffusion sampling pipeline with a middle-frame attention guidance mechanism, it extends in-painting to videos of arbitrary length.}